jvdputten-dsa/leetcode/README.md

 # leetcode
-solutions to leetcode problems I have solved
+solutions to leetcode problems I have solved.

-The problems have been subdivided into categories
+The problems have been subdivided into categories.